 - housed approximately 127 newly referred homeless people

-- accepted approximately 25 families into AMAT Temporary Accommodation for Local Authorities
+- accepted approximately 25 families into AMAT UK Temporary Accommodation for Local Authorities

 - and successfully supported 56 Residents to secure further permanent accommodation and move-on to live independently.